techidaily/site-win11-tips/source/_posts/elevating-the-gaming-experience-winning-strategies-for-ps1-and-windows-duckstations-guide.md

  Duckstation, like many other PlayStation emulators, requires the console's original BIOS for full compatibility with its titles.
 We won't go over how to get it in this guide, but the official and legal way is to "dump" your own PlayStation console's BIOS.

- However, if you've previously used PlayStation emulators such as PCSX or ePSXe (as we saw in our article on[how to play PlayStation (PS1) games on your PC](https://www.makeuseof.com/tag/emulating-console-games-on-your-pc-part-1-sony-playstation-1/) ), you already have that file.
+ However, if you've previously used PlayStation emulators such as PCSX or ePSXe (as we saw in our article on [how to play PlayStation (PS1) games on your PC](https://www.makeuseof.com/tag/emulating-console-games-on-your-pc-part-1-sony-playstation-1/) ), you already have that file.
 In our case, we imported the same BIOS files we were using with ePSXe into Duckstation.

 1. Select**BIOS** from the Duckstation**Settings** menu.
 ![Duckstation Menu BIOS Entry](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/duckstation-menu-bios-entry.jpg)